Rathiseshan/ste-group2/PRPs/03-recurring-todos.md

 - Monthly recurrence on day 31 for months without 31 days → clamp to last day and persist decision in options.
 - Weekly pattern with multiple weekdays should schedule next date correctly even if due_at was manually shifted.
 - Disabling recurrence should leave historical occurrences untouched.
+- Attempting to enable recurrence without due date should surface validation message and keep toggle off.

 ## Acceptance Criteria
 - Recurrence metadata stored in DB and returned via API for all new/updated todos.